The Jaket Foundation

 How to Apply

 This funder does not have a public application process.
-The foundation explicitly states it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation explicitly states it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-Grants are made at the discretion of trustees to organizations with which they have pre-existing relationships or knowledge.
+Grants are made at the discretion of trustees to organisations with which they have pre-existing relationships or knowledge.

 Getting on Their Radar